ramachandra357/tweetable/readme.txt

 * Set the minimum user level to access the Twitter page in the WordPress backend.
 * Automatically add a full-size or compact Tweetmeme widget to your posts.
 * Track tweets based on keywords of your choice via the Twitter API.
+* Embed tweets in your posts with oEmbed.

 Note: Please ensure that your server is running PHP 5 or higher before installing.